 – Mushrooms should be rinsed very well.

 – Portobello mushrooms often contain insects in the fan under the mushroom cap.
-Removal of the fan-like substance is recommended, followed by rinsing under strong running water.
+Removal of the fan-like substance is recommended, this should be done with a spoon, followed by rinsing under strong running water.

-They are heavily infested and should be avoided.
+They are heavily infested and should not be used.

 – Must be peeled, the top layer taken off and the onion washed well.
 When onions are being prepared for the next day, add a small amount of salt, oil, sugar or vinegar.